koendv/paste_dispenser/README.md

 Attach the stepper motor to the motor mount using two nylon or stainless steel M4x10 hex socket screws.
 Nylon screws keep the weight down.
 Attach the syringe holder to the motor block with two M4x10 hex socket screws.

-Align the pins of the PCB align with the holes in the front of the motor mount.
+Align the pins of the PCB with the holes in the front of the motor mount.
 Fix the PCB in place with double-sided sticky tape.
 Plug the OLED display in the connector marked "SDA SCK VCC GND".

 Run 1-2m of cable from the 6-pin Dupont connector on the right of the PCB.
-The cable connects solder paste dispenser to a 5V TTL serial to USB converter and the foot switch.
+The cable connects solder paste dispenser to a 5V TTL serial to USB converter (pins +5V,RX,TX,GND) and the foot switch (pins FTSW, GND).

 If the motor turns the wrong way, swap pins A1 and A2, or pins B1 and B2.

+At this point you have a working solder paste dispenser, ready for use.

 ## Practice makes perfect